Introspective Deep Metric Learning for Image Retrieval: Experiments

-When uncertain, the proposed metric tends to treat the pair similarly since we think an uncertain metric should not be able to differentiate all pairs.
+\textbf{Effect of the Metric Formulation during Training:} When uncertain, the proposed metric tends to treat the pair similarly since we think an uncertain metric should not be able to differentiate all pairs.
 The proposed introspective similarity metric (ISM-Sim) based on the cosine similarity is defined as follows:

 Alternatively, we may also weaken the similarity judgment by encouraging the metric to output large distances to all uncertainty pairs.
 As a comparison, we additionally modified the metric to treat each ambiguous pair dissimilar (ISM-Dis) as follows: